Forgot password

 Here’s how to solve The Password Game’s Rule 16.

-How to solve Rule 16 in The Password Game: Finding the best move using algebraic chess notation
+How to solve Rule 16 in The Password Game – Finding the best move using algebraic chess notation

 Fortunately, The Password Game gives you a little hint in the link to the Wikipedia page for algebraic chess notation.
-In short, it’s a series of characters that indicate a move in chess, whether it be simply moving a piece to an empty square or capturing an opponent’s piece.
+In short, it’s a series of characters that indicate a move in chess, whether simply moving a piece to an empty square or capturing an opponent’s piece.

-An example of notation would be Rxh5+ which when broken down means:
+An example of notation would be Rxh5+, which, when broken down, means:

 • R – a rook